 Why Isn’t Content Marketing Generating Leads

-Creating content without a strategy wastes time and money, producing zero business results.
+Creating content without a content marketing strategy for a small business wastes time and money, producing zero business results.

 Wrong content formats miss the preferences of your specific target audience members completely.
 You write long articles when the audience prefers quick videos or infographics.
 Content marketing tips for small businesses: Consider formats that appeal to your audience.

 Bad SEO does not show your content to the searcher.
 You try really hard to make awesome content, but nobody ever finds it using Google.
-Keyword research and optimization help content get found by those looking for answers.
+Content optimisation for small businesses through keyword research helps content get found by those looking for answers.

-They simply do not attract readers enough where they want to opt in and offer up their contact information.
-Your free gifts suck, which makes looking all ready pointless.
-Well, unstoppable lead magnets cover real problems and make signing up irresistible.
+Weak lead magnets simply do not attract readers enough to make them offer up their contact information.
+Your gifts don’t solve real problems, which makes signing up pointless.
+Well-built lead magnets cover real problems and make signing up irresistible.

 Signs Your Business Needs a Content Marketing Strategy

-Many small business owners create random content without a cohesive strategy or goals.
+Many small business owners create random content without a cohesive small business content marketing strategy or goals.

 Warning Signs of Content Marketing Problems